contao/docs/docs/dev/reference/config.md

 This is a special environment variable related to the default caching proxy which is shipped with the Contao Managed Edition by default.
 Contao disables any HTTP caching as soon as there is either a `Cookie` or an `Authorization` header present in the request.
-That's because these headers can potentially authenticate a user and thus cause personalized content to be generated in which case, we never want to serve any content from the cache.
+That is because these headers can potentially authenticate a user and thus cause personalized content to be generated in which case, we never want to serve any content from the cache.
 However, unfortunately, the web consists of tons of different cookies.
 Most of which are completely irrelevant to the application itself and are only used in JavaScript (although there are better alternatives such as LocalStorage,